ryanhssn/tetris/README.md

 # Tetris 𝌫

-A tetris game build on react.
+A tetris game build on react hooks.